TheLazySquid/TheLazySquid.github.io/README.md

 ## TheLazySquid.github.io

-A silly site I made for fun.
+I'll put random stuff here.

 ### Pages

-The only actually useful page here is [gimCreator](https://thelazysquid.github.io/gimCreator), which is a tool for making custom Gims for Gimkit.
+There's two useful pages: [gimCreator](https://thelazysquid.github.io/gimCreator), which is a tool for making custom Gims for Gimkit, and [gimRenderer](https://thelazysquid.github.io/gimRenderer), which is a tool for rendering the animations of official Gims.